JSku-Systems/double-pendulum-ml/README.md

 * A minimal pair of coordinates can support meaningful short‑term forecasting

-* Partial observability imposes strict limits on long‑range prediction
+* Partial observability places a firm upper bound on long-range prediction

 * Reduced‑order models reveal how much structure is retained in a small set of observables <br>